-- Refer to Appendix B of the ADQP Line 1 Input materials shall be biodegradable and may include non-waste biodegradable materials. - Refer to the PAS110 Section 6 Input Materials this section is intended for biodegradable Input material (definition 3.43) so does not address the process additive above.
-However it would appear to be covered by the general term in 6.1 that "input materials...... should not include contaminated wastes, products or materials"
+- Refer to Appendix B of the ADQP Line 1 Input materials shall be biodegradable and may include non-waste biodegradable materials. - Refer to the PAS110 Section 6 Input Materials this section is intended for biodegradable (definition 3.7) input material so does not address the process additive above.
+However, it would appear to be covered by the general term in 6.1 that "reasonable care shall be taken to avoid any contaminated wastes, products or materials from becoming included with the input materials."